songoi/stackOverflowLite/README.md

  - post a question
  - post an answer to a question

+**How to Set up:**
+- In a virtual environment, install requirements.txt file
+- run server using python run.py runserver
+- use postman to test the endpoints by using the following endpoints

  #Endpoint | Functionality
  -----------|------------|
  GET /api/v1/questions | fetch all questions